Skip to content

 • Tournament legal play

-The Bushnell Tour V6 Shift adds slope-adjusted distances and includes a super-convenient slope switch located on the side (see image) to keep you tournament legal when you need.
+The Bushnell Tour V6 Shift rangefinder adds slope-adjusted distances and includes a super-convenient slope switch located on the side (see image) to keep you tournament legal when you need.

 Of course, the other major difference between these two golf devices is price.
 The Tour V6 Shift slope rangefinder will cost you $100 more at $399.99.